manwar/python-guide/amazon-web-services.md

 First we need to install the `AWS CLI` if not already installed using `sudo apt install awscli`.

-I encountered few issues on my ubuntu environment and I solved it doing this:
+I encountered few issues on my Ubuntu 20.04 environment and I solved it doing this:

     py -m pip install --upgrade requests
     py -m pip install requests "urllib3<2"